Photos in collaboration with Quin Schrock

 We drove through Tenessee as part of a much larger road trip across the southern United States.
 In general, The South is a great place to be in the spring.
 Warm weather, wildflowers, and hikes are typically accessible much earlier in the season than their western counterparts.
 And the weather is warm but not too hot or humid yet.

 Sedona, AZ has it all – red sandstone cliffs, hot springs, and an iconic chapel built into the rocks.
 But there’s no denying that Arizona can be brutally hot in the summer.
 For milder weather, visit Sedona in the spring for moderate temperatures in the 70s and 80s.
 You can go hiking, mountain biking, horseback riding, rafting, and more.

 Sedona is also known for its beautiful sunsets and stargazing conditions, so be sure to book a campground or another overnight accommodation to make the most of it!
 And of course, there’s the vortex.
 But I’ll let you experience that for yourself.

-When To Go: Fall and Spring are great times to visit Sedona.
+WHEN TO GO: Fall and Spring are great times to visit Sedona.
 Due to it’s relatively high elevation it’s not uncommon for temperatures to drop below freezing at night well into March.
 For your best chance at mild weather aim to visit Sedona in April or May.
 You might even catch some desert wildflowers during these months.

-Pro Tip: Sedona has become an extremely popular destination for outdoor enthusiasts.
+Sedona has become an extremely popular destination for outdoor enthusiasts.
 Add that to the fact that many of the popular trails are relatively short and easily accessible and you’re bound to be sharing the trails with other people.
 To avoid crowds consider getting an early start, looking for lesser known view points, and avoiding weekends if possible.

 5. Lake Tahoe, Nevada